danigargu/urlfuzz/README.md

 ## THANKS

-Thanks to [mandingo](URL "https://twitter.com/m_ndingo") for the contribution of ideas during the development of the tool.
+Thanks to [mandingo](URL "https://twitter.com/m_ndingo") & [cgvwzq](URL "https://twitter.com/cgvwzq") for the ideas during the development of the tool.

 ## AUTHOR